Salt

 • zero calories

-• electrolyte consideration
+• electrolyte balance concern

 Is Salt Healthy?
 Diet Ratings & Controversy Score | FoodRef.ai